-All references in this report to "Nexxus," "Nexxus Lighting," "we," "us," "our company" or "our" refer to Nexxus Lighting, Inc. and its consolidated subsidiaries, except where it is clear that such terms mean only Nexxus Lighting, Inc. or our subsidiaries, Advanced Lighting Systems, LLC and Lumificient Corporation.
+All references in this report to "Nexxus," "Nexxus Lighting," "we," "us," "our company" or "our" refer to Nexxus Lighting, Inc. and our consolidated subsidiary, except where it is clear that such terms mean only Nexxus Lighting, Inc. or our subsidiary, Lumificient Corporation.